 As an Amazon Associate, we may earn commissions from qualifying purchases.

 If you clicked this article, you’re likely suffering from pain in your tootsies.
-The foot is very complex, which is why we developed this comprehensive foot pain identifier.
+The foot is very complex, so we developed this comprehensive foot pain identifier.

 How complex, you ask?
-Let’s see… The foot is made up of an intricate network of nerves, lymphatics, blood vessels, ligaments, tendons, more than 100 muscles, 26 bones, and 33 joints.
+Let’s see… The foot comprises an intricate network of nerves, lymphatics, blood vessels, ligaments, tendons, more than 100 muscles, 26 bones, and 33 joints.
 All these components are responsible for sustaining your body weight and keeping you moving throughout the day.

 So, when you experience pain or discomfort, it is often hard to pinpoint the exact cause or severity of the condition.
-According to a study by the American Podiatric Medical Association, nearly four in every 10 individuals indicate that they are unable to perform everyday tasks due to severe foot pain.
+According to a study by the American Podiatric Medical Association, nearly four in every 10 individuals indicate that they cannot perform everyday tasks due to severe foot pain.

 This guide explores everything you need to know about the condition, in addition to how and when it occurs, to help you identify what could be causing it.

 How Does It Hurt?